1 Introduction

-This how-to will teach you how to manually set up a new SQL Server database.
+This how-to explains how to manually set up a new SQL Server database.

 You only need to follow these steps if the database user used by Mendix does not have enough permission to create the database for you.